-Young Engineers: There will be an opportunity for pupils to participate in young engineer's competitions.
-Pupil products of exceptional quality will be entered for the Young Engineer for Britain competition; the winning design nationally will be fully developed for commercial manufacture.
-University Entrance Engineering MEng Cambridge University Typical offer: Three A or A's Course Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/ technology subject Product Design MDes Typical offer: AAA Leeds University Course Requirements: An Art and Design related A Level such as Design, Design Technology or Art and Design.
-GCSE Mathematics and Science at grade B or higher.
-Product Design and Manufacture BEng Typical Offer: ABB Nottingham University Course Requirements: A Level in Mathematics.
-Art or Design and Technology are desirable Skills and The Product Design course will develop the following skills and Qualities for Study at KS5 and beyond The Product Design course will develop the following skills and qualities that are essential for further studies Creativity Motivation Curiosity Interest in the designed world Interest in classic and contemporary design and designers Appreciation of sustainable design Collaborative working practices Ability to identify and research areas of relevance and interest High level practical and CAD/ CAM manufacturing skills Students Paths from A level Product Design (2019) Our students have gone to University to study: Product Design Fashion Interior Architecture and Design Industrial Design and Technology
+enhancement opportunities and some hands-on experience of real-life manufacture.
+University Entrance Engineering MEng Cambridge University Typical offer: Three A or A'sCourse Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/ Product Design MDes Leeds University Product Design and Manufacture BEng Nottingham University technology subjectTypical offer: AAACourse Requirements:An Art and Design relatedA Level such as Design,Design Technology or Artand Design.GCSE Mathematics andScience at grade B or higher.Typical Offer: ABBCourse Requirements:A Level in Mathematics Art Skills and Qualities for Study at KS5 and beyond A Level in Mathematics.
+A or Design and Technology are desirable The Product Design course will develop the following skills and qualities that are essential for further studies